 Enabling Act: Chapter 257 of the Laws of 1963

 Every landlord of taxable property and every tenant of taxable property must keep the following records:

 Records must be available for examination upon request by the Department of Finance.
 Leases and agreements stating rents required to be paid and/or the rights of a tenant should be kept for a period of three years after the expiration of the lease.
 Other records must also be kept for a three-year period after the annual return is filed (unless written permission is granted to destroy them before that time).

-Your tax is due within twenty days after your business ends.
+Your tax is due within 20 days after your business ceases operations.
 The amount of tax due is measured by your base rent, including escalations and other charges normally payable to the landlord for the part of the tax year that you were doing business.
-If, under your lease, you are required to continue to pay rent, or if, for any reason, you continue to pay rent for the premises after business ends, you still must file the normally required returns.
+If, under your lease, you are required to continue to pay rent, or if, for any reason, you continue to pay rent for the premises after your business ceases operations, you still must file the normally required returns.

 Yes, the rent paid with respect to a billboard is taxable under the CRT if the billboard is located in the borough of Manhattan, south of the center line of 96th Street; the annual or annualized gross rent paid is at least $250,000; and the tenant does not meet any other exemption criteria, such as short rental periods, residential subtenants, use for theatrical productions, and not-for-profit status.
 Download Update on Audit Issues concerning billboards.